makerinc/omniauth-magento/README.md

 Optional: You might want to encrypt `magento_token` and `magento_secret` with the `attr_encrypted` gem for example (requires renaming `magento_token` to `encrypted_magento_token` and `magento_secret` to `encrypted_magento_secret`).

 Set up your User model to be omniauthable `:omniauthable, :omniauth_providers => [:magento]` and create a method to save retrieved information after successfully authenticating.
+The method below can be shortened if only either the Customer API or the Admin API are used.

 ```
 class User < ActiveRecord::Base